-Subscription revenues are recognized ratably over the contract term beginning on the commencement date of each contract, which is the date we make our service available to our customers.
-Once our service is available to customers, amounts due are recorded in accounts receivable and in deferred revenue.
-Our professional services are primarily priced on a time-and-materials basis.
-Professional services and other revenues are recognized as the services are delivered using a proportional performance model.
+We recognize subscription revenues ratably over the contract term beginning on the commencement date of each contract, which is the date we make our service available to our customers.
+Once our service is available to customers, we record amounts due in accounts receivable and in deferred revenue.
+We price our professional services primarily on a time-and-materials basis.
+We recognize professional services and other revenues as the services are delivered using a proportional performance model.
 Such services are delivered over a short period of time.
-In instances where final acceptance of the services are required before revenues are recognized, professional services revenues and the associated costs are deferred until all acceptance criteria have been met.
+In instances where final acceptance of the services are required before revenues are recognized, we defer professional services revenues and the associated costs until all acceptance criteria have been met.